9- LIFE IN GOD'S KINGDOM

 - A Kingdom is the King's domain.
 It is the territory over which a king exercises his authority.
 If he doesn't have territory, he isn't a king.
 This explains why God created the earth BEFORE he created man.
 God wanted many sons and daughters who would rule over the earth as a corporate rulership of kings and queens representing Him in the colony.
 Without land man could not be king.
 God was to be the king of Heaven but he gave the earth over to mankind to rule.

 Reread: Psalm 115:16

 Reread Genesis 1:26 and notice the words "let THEM have dominion...".
-This was God transferring authority to men and women over the earth.
+This was God transferring authority to men and women to rule over the earth.
 Earth is man's legal right and we have the power and authority of rulership.